Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 - We found four key takeaways:
     - Symptoms like "Chest pain", "Sweating", "Breathlessness" and "Vomiting" are significant predictors of a patient having a "Heart attack"
-    - However, it is not a good idea to just go by these direct symptoms because all of these symptoms are shared by three other prognosis (GERD, Pneumonia and Tuberculosis)
+    - However, it is not a good idea to just go by these direct symptoms because these symptoms are partially shared by three other prognosis (GERD, Pneumonia and Tuberculosis)
-    - Hence, a physician, a healthcare worker or an individual must try to isolate/exclude the following symptoms to narrow down on a potential heart attack prognosis
+    - Hence, a physician, a healthcare worker or an individual must try to isolate/exclude the following symptoms (strongly associated with GERD, Pneumonia and Tuberculosis) to accurately identify a potential heart attack prognosis
         - acidity,
         - blood_in_sputum,
         - chills,